dankahng/dankahng.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching Assistant, LIN200H1F"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Toronto, Department of Linguistics"
-date: 2014-01-01
+date: Fall 2024
-location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Hired as one of six teaching assistants in the fall of 2024 for LIN200H1F (Introduction to Language), instructed by Dr. Pedro Mateo Pedro.
+Duties included the facilitation of weekly tutorial sessions, creation and grading of assessments, and exam invigilation.

 Heading 1
 ======